danielbloy/pico-interactive/README.md

 For details of the inspiration of this project, see [pico-interactive-originals](https://github.com/danielbloy/pico-interactive-origins)

-This project is what controlled the majority of the Halloween 2024 project and will continue to drive the majority of the Halloween 2025 project but I plan to migrate to my newer framework ([cptkip](https://github.com/danielbloy/cptkip)) over time.
+This project is what controls the majority of my annual Halloween project and will continue to do so for many years yet, particularly because the Pico 2 provides much more RAM allowing a single device to coordinate many tasks and networking.
+However, I also use my lighter weight framework ([cptkip](https://github.com/danielbloy/cptkip)) in some of that projects nodes as it is designed for a smaller memory footprint.

 ### Halloween 2024